stuartellis/sve-personal-website/content/articles/fedora-workstation-setup.md

 ### Configuring Git

+Fedora Workstation includes the [Git version control system](http://www.git-scm.com/).
 Always set your details for Git before you create or clone repositories on a new system.
 This requires two commands in a terminal window:

     git config --global user.name "Your Name"
     git config --global user.email "you@your-domain.com"